datkumar/code-journal/src/content/concepts/dsa/recursion-vs-loops.md

 }
 ```

-Both these methods can achieve the same final answer
+Both these methods can achieve the **same final answer**

-So, technically, you can use recursion to achieve the same work as loops.
-But that doesn't mean you always should
+> So, technically, you can use recursion to achieve the same work as loops.
+But that doesn't mean you always _should_

-Note that **Recursion uses a call stack**
+### Recursion uses a call stack

+- Each time a function is called, it gets added onto the call stack
+- Each function call entry consists of the data associated with it's call such as:
+  - Function **parameters**
+  - Function **pointer**
+  - **Local variables** created in function body
+- After the call executes (i.e. that function returns), the call's entry is popped off the stack and then the stack frame points to the previous (parent caller) function

 ```txt
 |           |